ADR, Tow-Carrier Claims and the Real Risks

 Add in bumps, sway, braking, and fatigue, and that margin disappears fast.

-That’s why we rate our hitch carriers at 2T for through-towing — not 3.5T on paper.
+These examples are why we rate our hitch carriers at 2T for through-towing — not 3.5T.

 Leverage and Moment Arm